imKeim/AI-Studio-Log-Converter/PROJECT_STRUCTURE.md

 -   **`requirements.txt`**: Lists all the Python packages required for the application to run (its runtime dependencies).
 These can be installed using `pip install -r requirements.txt`.

--   **`requirements-dev.txt`**: Lists additional packages that are only needed for development or building the project, such as `pyinstaller`.
-This keeps the main dependencies clean.
+-   **`requirements-dev.txt`**: Lists additional packages that are only needed for development, such as `pyinstaller` for building the application and `pytest` for running automated tests.

 -   **`README.md`**: The main documentation file for the project.
 It contains a detailed description, features, usage instructions for both end-users and developers, and build steps.